networkandcode/networkandcode.github.io/_posts/aws/2021-11-14-aws-ec2-launch-instances-the-hard-way-with-cli.md

 ---
-categories: aws ec2
+categories: "aws ec2"
-title: aws ec2 > launch instances the hard way with cli
+title: "aws ec2 > launch instances the hard way with cli"
 ---

 Hey All :wave:, in this post we shall launch 3 AWS EC2 instances and test SSH connectivity to those...